-The remittances made under this Scheme will be reported in the R-Return in the normal course.
-The Authorised Dealers may also prepare and keep on record dummy Form A2, in respect of remittances exceeding USD 5000.
-In addition, Authorised Ds would also furnish information on the number of applicants and total amount remitted under the Scheme, on a monthly basis, to the Reserve Bank of India, Foreign Exchange Department (EPD), Central Office, Mumbai.
+7The remittances made under this Scheme will be reported in the R-Return in the normal course.
+The Authorised Dealers may also prepare and keep on record dummy Form A2, in respect of remittances not exceeding USD 25000.
+AD banks shall prepare dummy A-2 so as to enable them to provide purpose of remittance for statistical inputs for Balance of Payment.
+In addition, Authorised Dealers would also furnish information on the number of applicants and total amount remitted under the Scheme, on a monthly basis, to the Reserve Bank of India, Foreign Exchange Department (EPD), Central Office, Mumbai.